IP-CAM/Safepay-Payment-Module-for-Opencart-v.3.x/README.md

 ## Installation

+1) Download the plugin files as `zip` and rename the downloaded file to `safepay.ocmod.zip`

-1) Visit and login to your opencart administration panel
+2) Visit and login to your opencart administration panel

-2) Goto Extensions -> Installer -> Upload the extension zip file
+3) Goto Extensions -> Installer -> Upload the extension zip file

 Then installation will start

-3) Once the progress finish, goto Extensions -> Modifiications -> Click Refresh button on the right top corner from the web page.
+4) Once the progress finish, goto Extensions -> Modifiications -> Click Refresh button on the right top corner from the web page.

-4) Then Go to Extension->Extension page..
+5) Then Go to Extension->Extension page..
 Select Extension type Payment ..
 Then Find SafePay in the payment module lists and click on Install button..
 And then Edit the Safepay plugin and add the credentials..